See All Blog Categories » Advice for Freelance Copywriters » 15 Tips to Bust Through Writer’s Block and Create Killer Copy

 Feel your confidence dipping?
 Take a look at some of the other successful projects you’ve done to restore your can-do attitude.

 Or perhaps the old piece has a few artful ideas you can apply like using callouts or sidebars.
-Revisiting earlier works doesn’t mean you have to follow the same guidelines; it’s just another way to spark some ideas while also helping you to keep your confidence level high.
+Revisiting earlier works doesn’t mean you have to follow the same guidelines; it’s just another way to spark some ideas while also helping you to maintain your confidence level.

 6. Delegate tasks to others